 What do you need pack in your Daypacks

-Daypacks can be any size for hiking, but we always recommend the smaller
+Daypacks can be any size for hiking, but we always recommend bringing something on the smaller side.

 We are an adventure tour company; we operate treks on the Inca trail, Salkantay, Ausangate, as well as to Choquekirao and Lares.
 We provide adventures with authentic life, changing experiences in each of our treks.
 We ensure the quality of our trips, by operating our own programs in Cusco